pyofwave/repotheweb/www/maps/mapSchema.md

 The format of map URLs are compatible with normal URL formats, but the path component appears slightly different.

-BNF notation for this format is:
+EBNF notation for this format is:

     root ::= "map:" [ "///" ] < layer > { "&" < layer > } [ "#" < zoom > ] [ "?" < urlParams > ]
     layer ::= < locschema > [ ":" < sublocschema > ] [ "/" < loccontent > ]